arbazsiddiqui/blog/content/posts/2020-05-16-building-your-first-chrome-extension-imdb-lookup.md

 ![Get the highlighted text](../images/contextHighlight.gif)

 So we are now able to get the highlighted text to our event handler and now are free to make API calls.
-We are going to use [OMDb API](https://www.omdbapi.com/) for fetching IMDd details.
+We are going to use [OMDb API](https://www.omdbapi.com/) for fetching IMDb details.
 Make the following changes to your `background.js` :

 ```js
 //create a context menu